Leonard2310/SpamDetectorNetwork/README.md

 ## Conclusion

-Spam Detector Network project encompasses a comprehensive approach to building and deploying a spam detection system using advanced machine learning techniques.
+The Spam Detector Network project encompasses a comprehensive approach to building and deploying a spam detection system using advanced machine learning techniques.
 The integration with Node-RED enhances automation capabilities, making it suitable for real-time email spam detection and management.

+## Future Proposals

+- **Cloud Deployment**: Deploying the model on a cloud server using Docker containers for improved scalability and management.
+- **Big Data Handling**: Implementing Hadoop or Spark frameworks for handling large volumes of data and advanced result analysis.
+- **Mobile Application**: Developing a cross-platform mobile app using Flutter for local model execution or Swift for optimized iOS performance.

 ## Authors